WarcraftPriests/df-shadow-priest/README.md

 3. To run the sims use `python sim.py dir/ [--iterations 10000, --dungeons, --talents [am, hv] --local]` where `dir/` is the sim directory you want to sim.
 If you don't specify `talents` and that sim uses it based on config, all combinations will be automatically generated.
 4. Based on config keys in `analyze` markdown, csv, and json will be generated for the aggregated sims.
 These will output separate files for Composite, Single Target, or Dungeon sims.
 You can find all output files in the `results/` folder in any sim folder.

-### General Order of sims to run
-The following is a rough order to follow when running sims.
-Generally the things on the same row can be run at the same time since they do not influence each other.

-1. Talents
-2. Consumables, Enchants, Stats, Trinkets, and Racials
-3. Weights

 ## Output Formats
 Based on `config.yml` sim results will output in up to 3 different formats: Markdown, CSV, and JSON.
 The files are all located in the `results/` folder of each sim type.
 The following sections go over how the data is listed here.
 Each output file is made up into various sections based on how the sim is configured.
 There are several layers of results.